Abemaciclib in Treating Patients with Surgically Resectable, Chemotherapy Resistant, Triple Negative Breast Cancer

 - PRE-REGISTRATION: History of any of the following conditions: * Syncope of cardiovascular etiology. * Ventricular arrhythmia of pathological origin (including, but not limited to, ventricular tachycardia and ventricular fibrillation). * Sudden cardiac arrest. * NOTE: Patients on anticoagulation are eligible; however peri-biopsy and peri-surgical management of anticoagulation is per the institutional standard of care.

-- REGISTRATION: Any of the following because this study involves an investigational agent whose genotoxic, mutagenic and teratogenic effects on the developing fetus and newborn are unknown: * Pregnant persons. * Nursing persons. * Persons of childbearing potential who are unwilling to employ adequate contraception.
+- REGISTRATION: GROUP 2 ONLY: Any of the following because this study involves an investigational agent whose genotoxic, mutagenic and teratogenic effects on the developing fetus and newborn are unknown: * Pregnant persons. * Nursing persons. * Persons of childbearing potential who are unwilling to employ adequate contraception.

-- REGISTRATION: Failure to recover to grade 1 or lower from effects of neoadjuvant chemotherapy. * Exceptions: Residual alopecia and grade 2 peripheral neuropathy are allowed.
+- REGISTRATION: GROUP 2 ONLY: Failure to recover to grade 1 or lower from effects of neoadjuvant chemotherapy. * Exceptions: Residual alopecia and grade 2 peripheral neuropathy are allowed.

-- REGISTRATION: Known infections as follows (NOTE: Screening is not required for enrollment): * Active systemic bacterial infection requiring intravenous antibiotics. * Active fungal infection (requiring intravenous or oral antifungal treatment). * Detectable viral infections (e.g. known human immunodeficiency virus [HIV], known active hepatitis B or C).
+- REGISTRATION: GROUP 2 ONLY: Known infections as follows (NOTE: Screening is not required for enrollment): * Active systemic bacterial infection requiring intravenous antibiotics. * Active fungal infection (requiring intravenous or oral antifungal treatment). * Detectable viral infections (e.g. known human immunodeficiency virus [HIV], known active hepatitis B or C).

 I. To examine the effects of abemaciclib on the CD8/FOXP3 ratio in chemotherapy resistant triple negative breast cancer (TNBC) patients following neoadjuvant chemotherapy.

 I. Assess abemaciclib toxicities.